Raviteq/adrapid-api/source/includes/_orders.md

 ### Sending images

-Images can be send as either a *URL*, raw binary data (ie. as standard "HTTP post"), or as a *base64-encoded* string.
+Images can be send as either a *URL*.
+It is also possible to use a *media id* if the media was sent using the media upload API (raw binary data (ie. as standard "HTTP post"), or as a *base64-encoded* string).

 > All these color examples are valid: